Building AppChain for dApps: Security considerations and Best Practices

 Note: You can do configuration as per your use case requirements or upgrade it anytime.

-In addition to Precompiled contract-based configurations, you can configure initial parameters like setting gas usage limits, custom fee tokens, and airdrops for your AppChains using the same Subnet-EVM, a fork of the Ethereum Virtual Machine.
+In addition to Precompiled contract-based configurations, you can configure initial parameters like setting gas usage limits, custom fee tokens, and airdrops for your AppChains using the same L1-EVM, a fork of the Ethereum Virtual Machine.

 Ledger hardware wallet management

-Subnets support a range of hardware wallets— Ledger Stax, Ledger Nano X, Ledger Nano S Plus which are encrypted ledger devices to store the AVAX tokens offline to protect the network against emerging malicious activities , data breach, and digital hacking.
+L1s (Formerly known as Subnets) support a range of hardware wallets— Ledger Stax, Ledger Nano X, Ledger Nano S Plus which are encrypted ledger devices to store the AVAX tokens offline to protect the network against emerging malicious activities , data breach, and digital hacking.
 Also, you can manage the tokens like buy, send/receive, check transactions history, and more by connecting your hardware wallet to any Avalanche-compatible third-party wallet.

 Polygon Supernets